Santa Ana Valley

 The Santa Ana Valley is located in Orange County, California and is bisected by the Santa Ana River.
 The valley is home to most of Orange County's central business districts.
 The cities of Anaheim, Buena Park, Costa Mesa, Fullerton, Irvine, Orange, Placentia, Santa Ana, and Yorba Linda are located in the Santa Ana Valley.

 History

-This valley was named Vallejo de Santa Ana in 1769 after the Gaspar de Portolà expedition, of which Friar Junípero Serra was a part, as well as Sargeant José Antonio Yorba, and José Manuel Nieto.
+This valley was named Vallejo de Santa Ana in 1769 following the Gaspar de Portolà expedition, of which Friar Junípero Serra was a part, as well as Sargeant José Antonio Yorba, and José Manuel Nieto.
 The mission located closest to the Santa Ana Valley is Mission San Juan Capistrano, which was built east of the San Joaquin Hills, in the present day city of San Juan Capistrano.

 Ranchos

 The historic Ranchos of California in the Santa Ana Valley area: